Birth of the Balancer

 We enter another small building, and within it a small room.

-At the bottom, we land in another small room, and the ceiling closes above us.
+We stop gently at the bottom, and the ceiling closes above us.

 “Where’s Berek?”
-I ask, as we exit the room and come to several sets of doors.
+I ask, as we reach several sets of doors.

 “He’s inside,” answers Mayla.